Why do dogs lick you?

 Exploration

-Dogs gain a lot of information when they lick something.
-Licking helps them take in scents and tastes from their environment.
-So dogs may lick a new person to try and understand more about them, much in the same way that we might touch things out of curiosity.
+Dogs get a lot of information when they lick something.
+These tastes and scents help them learn about a new environment.
+Dogs may lick new people as a way to understand more about them, in the same way that humans touch things out of curiosity.

 Taste